top of page

 INDIA

 Every child deserves a full stomach and a fair chance at education.
-The India Meal Day Program is a life-changing initiative which ensures just that for thousands of underprivileged children in the Diocese of Bhagalpur, located in Bihar and Jharkhand—two of the poorest regions in India.
+The India Mid Day Meal Program is a life-changing initiative which ensures just that for thousands of underprivileged children in the Diocese of Bhagalpur, located in Bihar and Jharkhand—two of the poorest regions in India.

 The Need